aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### ToFloat
-Converts numeric value to a float value
+Converts a numeric value into a floating-point number.

 **Type**: Datatype: Numeric